|Path to Node||

 The definitions of variables are displayed in the Environment variables read-only field with semicolons as separators.
 The acceptable variables are:

 |Path to coffee executable||Specify here the path to the executable file that launches the CoffeeScript transpiler.|

 |CoffeeScript parameters||Specify here the parameters to be passed to CoffeeScript.|

 However, activating Live Edit in this tab lets you invoke Live Edit without creating a separate configuration, during a debugging session launched through the Node.js configuration.

 Select this check box

 to have a browser started automatically after a debugging session is launched.
-Specify the browser to use in the drop-down
+Specify the browser to use in

 list next to the check box.

 |Alt+InsertAlt+InsertAlt+InsertAlt+InsertAlt+InsertCtrl+N or Alt+InsertAlt+InsertAlt+InsertCommand N or Control EnterControl N or Control EnterCommand N or Control Enter||Click this button to add new configuration to the list.|